simonakom/google-timer-stopwatch/README.md

 ## Welcome!

-This is a Timer & Stopwatcha app - created using React Vite and Tailwind.
+This is a responsive Timer & Stopwatcha app - created using React Vite and Tailwind.

 🔹 Preview -  <a href="https://simonakom.github.io/google-timer-stopwatch/dist/index.html" style="font-size:small;">View</a><h4>